Mystic River Rugby Club: The early years (1970s)

-The Mystic River Rugby Club was founded in 1974 by 32 members of the Boston Rugby Club, who in true revolutionary spirit, took a great step forward in exercising their independence.
-These men had long since functioned as a ‘club within a club’ and had developed a distinct style of play both on and off the field.
-These members were experienced rugby players and immediately the Mystics established a schedule within the first division of New England.
-They soon became a sought after fixture by teams from all over based on a reputation for hard, fast rugby and an aggressive “joie de vie”.
+The Mystic River Rugby Club was founded in 1974 by 32 members of the Boston Rugby Club, who took a great step forward in exercising their independence.
+These members had long since functioned as a ‘club within a club’ and had developed a distinct style of play both on and off the field.
+They were experienced rugby players, and immediately the Mystics established a schedule within the first division of New England.
+They soon became a sought-after fixture by teams from all over based on a reputation for hard, fast rugby and an aggressive “joie de vie”.

 The club evolved throughout the 1970s with the influx of younger players and Tours to Wales and the former Soviet Union highlighted these years.
 In 1978, the Mystics became the first American rugby team to be invited to play rugby in the Soviet Union.
 In the early 1980s the club saw a major turnover, a somewhat generational change, when several new players were attracted from local colleges.
 Old Boys rugby began to take shape and several of the original Mystics began playing a schedule of "over 30s" rugby.
 In 1986 the Mystics returned to Malden, Massachusetts, where they were originally incorporated in 1976.